Divorce and selling a home, they say, are on the list of the most stressful events a person can go through in their lives.

 Divorce and selling a home in Massachusetts is as common as the day is long.
 It is one of the things that keeps real estate agents busy.

 The divorce rate today is higher than it has ever been.
 It is just a fact that people do not stay together for better or worse like they used to.

-The divorce rate of course opens up the opportunity for Realtors to be helping those that need to sell what usually amounts to their largest marital asset.
+The divorce rate, of course, opens up the opportunity for Realtors to be helping those that need to sell what usually amounts to their largest marital asset.

-Keep a close lid on your feelings and make sure that you are not led by emotion into a bad decision.
-You will need to keep in perspective that this should be a smart business decision.
+Keep a close lid on your feelings and ensure you are not led by emotion into a wrong decision.
+You will need to consider that this should be an intelligent business decision.

-Both parties should really be thinking about what it is that they would like to do.
-Does one party want to sell and the other wants the home?
+Both parties should be thinking about what they would like to do.
+Does one party want to sell, and the other wants the home?

 Possible Tax Benefits Selling a Home During Divorce